 - Comment on an individual's body or on an individual's sexual activity, deficiencies, or prowess;

 - Displaying sexually suggestive objects, pictures, posters, cartoons;

 - Unwelcome leering or staring at a person;

 - Sexual gestures and suggestive or insulting sounds such as whistling, or comments with sexual content or meaning;

 - Uninvited sexual contact, such as touching, hugging, and purposely brushing against the body, patting or pinching;

 - Sexual emails; and

 - Sexting, or sexual messages or images posted on social media, including but not limited to instant messages, Facebook posts, Tweets, Snapchat, Instagram, or blog entries.

 All employees should take special note that, as stated above, retaliation against an individual who has complained about sexual harassment, and retaliation against individuals for cooperating with an investigation of a sexual harassment complaint is unlawful and will not be tolerated by the Commonwealth of Massachusetts.

 The investigation will include a private interview with the person filing the complaint and with witnesses.
-The Sexual Harassment Officer will also interview the person alleged to have committed sexual harassment.
-When the investigation is completed, the agency will, to the extent appropriate, inform the person filing the complaint and the person alleged to have committed the conduct of the results of that investigation.
+The Investigators will also interview the person alleged to have committed sexual harassment.
+When the investigation is completed, the findings will be forwarded to the agency who will, to the extent appropriate, inform the person filing the complaint and the person alleged to have committed the conduct of the results of that investigation.